dszakallas/ldbc_snb_datagen_blogpost/readme.md

 TODO: add a sentence on what the next listing is about

-**Regression tests** Lacking tests apart, from an id uniqueness check, meant there were no means to detect bugs introduced by the migration.
+**Regression tests** Lacking tests apart from an id uniqueness check, meant there were no means to detect bugs introduced by the migration.
 Designing and implementing a comprehensive test suite was out of scope, so instead regression testing was utilised, with the MapReduce output as baseline.
 The ogirinal output mostly consists of Hadoop sequence files which can be read into Spark, allowing comparisons to be drawn with the output from the RDD produced by the migrated code.

 **Multi-threading issues** Soon after migrating the first generator and running the regression tests, there were clear discrepancies in the output.
 These only surfaced when the parallelization level was set greater than 1.
 This indicated the presence of potential race conditions.
 Thread-safety wasn't a concern in the original implementation due to the fact that MapReduce doesn't use thread-based parallelization for mappers and reducers.[<sup>3</sup>](#fn3) In Spark however, tasks are executed by parallel threads in the same JVM application, so the code is required to be thread-safe.
 After some debugging, a bug was discovered originating from the shared use of `java.text.SimpleDateFormat` (notoriously known to be not thread-safe) in the serializers.
 This was resolved simply by changing to `java.time.format.DateTimeFormatter`.
 There were multiple instances of some static field on an object being mutated concurrently.
 In some cases this was a temporary buffer and was easily resolved by making it an instance variable.
 In another case a shared context variable was used, which was resolved by passing dedicated instances as function arguments.
 Sadly, the Java language has the same syntax for accessing locals, fields and statics, [<sup>4</sup>](#fn4) which makes it somewhat harder to find potential unguarded shared variables.

 **Use your memory!** A strong focus was placed on keeping the call sequence intact, so that the migrated code evaluates the same steps in the same order, but with data passed as RDDs.
-It was hypothesised that the required data could be either cached in memory entirely at all times, or if not, regenerating them would still be faster than involving the disk I/O loop.
+It was hypothesised that the required data could be either cached in memory entirely at all times, or if not, regenerating them would still be faster than involving the disk I/O loop incurred by the `MEMORY_AND_DISK` persistance for example.
 This means the default caching strategy was used everywhere.

 # Case study: Person ranking